yugabyte/yugabyte-db/docs/content/latest/yedis/api/_index.md

 Set | Supported |
 Sorted set | Supported |
 List | Not yet supported |
+Bitmaps | Not yet supported |
+HyperLogLogs | Not yet supported |
+GeoSpatial | Not yet supported |
-Time series | New datatype in YugaByte! |
+Time series | New datatype in YugaByte DB |

 ## Commands
 Redis-cli or any Redis applications can access YugaByte DB using the YEDIS API.
 The following Redis commands are accepted.